RESEARCH STARTER

 Ghana was then hit by two severe droughts between 1982 and 1998, both of which led to significantly reduced rainfall and less water flowing through the hydropower turbines.
 With a sudden drop in supply, the Ghanaian government introduced mandatory rationing of electricity, at the same time beginning to consider alternative sources of power to back up the hydropower plants in case of further drought.

 To this end, the government in the 1990s began a program to develop thermal power stations.
 Unfortunately, such projects were extremely expensive, and Ghana’s government struggled to fund construction.
-In order to attract funding from multilateral agencies such as the World Bank, Ghana committed to large reforms in its power sector.
+To attract funding from multilateral agencies such as the World Bank, Ghana committed to large reforms in its power sector.
 For example, it was obliged to reduce the level of government control over energy supply companies, which had previously been completely owned by the government.
 The first commercial thermal combustion turbine power plant went into operation in 1997, and more have been developed since; however, this form of energy generation remains small compared to Ghana’s hydropower resources.

 Because Ghana needs to import all fossil fuels such as natural gas, it became involved in the construction of the West African Gas Pipeline (WAGP), a 372-mile (600-kilometer) pipeline supplying natural gas from Nigeria to Ghana and other countries.
 However, there were disruptions to supply from Nigeria in 2009, low gas volumes in 2010, and attacks by pirates in 2012.
 As a result, Ghana began seeking secure and stable gas imports from other suppliers.